There were a multitude of different symptoms that I struggled with. But initially I was really only able to fully acknowledge the physical ones.

 I was sent home with a crutch to assist me with my walking and balance.
 In time a occupational therapist starting to visit me at home to help me build some of my strength.

 I had some 1 kg dumbbells already so she showed me an exercise to build my muscles in the tops of my arms.
-I followed this fine with my right, but when I tried to do the same with my left I proceeded to wack myself in the middle of my forehead with it.
-My complete lack of coordination had let me down and so she said I should start doing the movement without the dumbbell for now.
+I followed this fine with my right.
+But when I tried to do the same with my left I proceeded to wack myself in the middle of my forehead with it.
+My complete lack of coordination had let me down.
+So she said I should start doing the movement without the dumbbell for now.

 I was also shown exercises to please improve my balance and get me to a point where I wasn’t reliant on the crutch.